pingcap/docs/tikv-configuration-file.md

 ### `retry-interval`

-+ The interval for retrying to initialize the PD connection
++ The interval for retrying the PD connection.
 + Default value: `"300ms"`

 ### `retry-log-every`